 The etymology of the word identity comes from the Latin "idem” which meant the same.

-The main impact of a good and strong photographic identity is to allow you to create series of photographs of nature that will be coherent and consistent.
-Once on the field, you will not scatter anymore.
-You will focus on specific shooting goals.
-You will know exactly what direction to take.
+The main impact of a high-quality photographic identity is that it allows you to create series of nature photographs that are coherent and consistent.
+Once on the field, you will not jumble your ideas and projects, moreover, you will focus on specific shooting goals in exactly one direction.

-You will understand why you will create your photographs.
-When you have your camera in your hands, you will constantly refer to the values of your photographic identity to make your shots.
+You will understand why you are creating your photographs.
+When you have your camera in your hands, you will constantly refer to the values of your photographic identity when capturing shots.

-Your photographic identity is not just the image you want to give to others.
-It also defines your actions in the present or the past.
+Your photographic identity is not just an image you want to give to others.
+It also defines your actions in the present and/or in the past.

 In this article, I defined photographic writing.
 It can be considered one of those actions that would be an extension of who you are.